General Terms and Conditions

-(i) Software and Cloud Services.
+- Software and Cloud Services.
 Supplier warrants that the Software and Cloud Services will perform in material conformance with the current Documentation for each respective Software and Cloud Service for a period of ninety (90) days after the Software or Cloud Services in question are made available to Customer for use in a production environment.
-As Customer’s sole remedy for any breach of this warranty, if Customer provides notice to Supplier of any reproducible incidence of non-conformance within thirty (30) days of discovering any such non-conformance, or the date the Customer reasonably should have discovered any such non-conformance, Supplier will use commercially reasonable efforts to correct such non-conformance, provided such non-conformance is not caused by: (A) negligence, gross negligence, or intentional misconduct on the part of Customer or any of its Authorized Users, (B) Customer’s failure to use of the Software or Cloud Services in accordance with the terms of the Agreement, (C) Third Party Content or any other product or service not provided by Supplier its Affiliates, or its Personnel, or (D) Harmful Code, to the extent that such Harmful Code was not introduced as a result of Supplier’s negligence, gross negligence, or intentional misconduct.
-If Supplier cannot correct a non-conformity within ninety (90) days from the date Customer provided notice of the non-conformity (the “Remedy Period”), then Customer may terminate the license for the non-conforming Software or Cloud Service and receive a Pro Rata Refund for the non-conforming Software or Cloud Service.
-If Customer fails to exercise this right to terminate within fifteen (15) days after the end of the Remedy Period, Customer shall be deemed to have waived this right.
+As Customer’s sole remedy for any breach of this warranty, if Customer provides notice to Supplier of any reproducible material incidence of non-conformance within thirty (30) days from the date of discovery of any such non-conformance, or the date the Customer reasonably should have discovered any such non-conformance, Supplier will use commercially reasonable efforts to correct such non-conformance, provided such non-conformance is not caused by: (A) negligence, gross negligence, or intentional misconduct on the part of Customer or any of its Authorized Users, (B) Customer’s failure to use of the Software or Cloud Services in accordance with the terms of the Agreement, (C) Third Party Content or any other product or service not provided by Supplier, its Affiliates, or its Personnel, or (D) Harmful Code, to the extent that such Harmful Code was not introduced as a result of Supplier’s negligence, gross negligence, or intentional misconduct.

 (d) DISCLAIMERS.
 EXCEPT FOR THE WARRANTIES PROVIDED IN THIS SECTION 9 AND TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, CUSTOMER ACKNOWLEDGES THAT THE PRODUCTS, AND THIRD-PARTY CONTENT (INCLUDING WITHOUT LIMITATION ANY THIRD PARTY INTEGRATIONS) ARE PROVIDED “AS IS” AND “WITH ALL FAULTS,” AND SUPPLIER DISCLAIMS ALL OTHER WARRANTIES, REPRESENTATIONS, GUARANTEES OR CONDITIONS, EXPRESS OR IMPLIED, INCLUDING THE IMPLIED WARRANTY AND CONDITION OF MERCHANTABLE QUALITY, MERCHANTABILITY, SATISFACTORY QUALITY, FITNESS FOR A PARTICULAR PURPOSE, OR THE USE OF REASONABLE SKILL AND CARE.
-WITHOUT LIMITING THE GENERALITY OF THE FOREGOING, SUPPLIER DOES NOT WARRANT THAT THE PRODUCTS WILL OPERATE UNINTERRUPTED OR ERROR FREE; (ii) notwithstanding statements to the contrary in any Documentation or Supplier Marketing materials, Supplier does not warrant that the Products WILL MEET ALL OF CUSTOMER’S REQUIREMENTS OR EXPECTATIONS, including any requirements with respect to Customer’s obligations under applicable laws, regulations, or third-party contractual obligations; (iii) SUPPLIER MAKES NO EXPRESS OR IMPLIED WARRANTIES, REPRESENTATIONS, GUARANTEES OR CONDITIONS WITH RESPECT TO ANY THIRD-PARTY CONTENT PROVIDED WITH OR AS PART OF THE PRODUCTS; and (iv) Supplier disclaims all liability for any third party’s privacy or data security practices.
-SUPPLIER’S LIMITED WARRANTIES DO NOT APPLY TO ANY PRODUCTS WHICH HAVE BEEN MODIFIED OR ALTERED IN ANY MANNER BY ANYONE OTHER THAN SUPPLIER, ITS AFFILIATES, OR ITS PERSONNEL.
+WITHOUT LIMITING THE GENERALITY OF THE FOREGOING: (i) SUPPLIER DOES NOT WARRANT THAT THE PRODUCTS WILL OPERATE UNINTERRUPTED OR ERROR FREE; (ii) notwithstanding statements to the contrary in any Documentation or Supplier Marketing materials, Supplier does not warrant that the Products WILL MEET ALL OF CUSTOMER’S REQUIREMENTS OR EXPECTATIONS, including any requirements with respect to Customer’s obligations under applicable laws, regulations, or third-party contractual obligations; (iii) SUPPLIER MAKES NO EXPRESS OR IMPLIED WARRANTIES, REPRESENTATIONS, GUARANTEES OR CONDITIONS WITH RESPECT TO ANY THIRD-PARTY CONTENT PROVIDED WITH OR AS PART OF THE PRODUCTS; and (iv) Supplier disclaims all liability for any third party’s privacy or data security practices.
+SUPPLIER’S LIMITED WARRANTIES DO NOT APPLY TO ANY product WHICH HAS BEEN MODIFIED OR ALTERED IN ANY MANNER BY ANYONE OTHER THAN SUPPLIER, ITS AFFILIATES, OR ITS PERSONNEL.
 Supplier Personnel shall have no authority to make any representations, warranties, or covenants on behalf of Supplier or its Affiliates, and any purported representations, warranties, or covenants to the contrary set forth in any communications from Personnel shall be null and void.
 Some jurisdictions may not allow the exclusion of certain or any express or implied warranties, representations, guarantees, or conditions, so the above disclaimers many not apply to Customer.
 Nothing in the Agreement excludes, restricts, or modifies any right or remedy, or any guarantee, representation, warranty, condition or other term, implied or imposed by any applicable law which cannot lawfully be excluded or limited.
 The Parties agree that it is Customer’s responsibility to determine if the Products are suitable for Customer’s requirements.
 No other terms, conditions, representations, warranties or guarantees, whether written or oral, express or implied, will form a part of the Agreement or have any legal effect whatsoever.

-(e) Term.
+(a) Term.
 The initial term of an Order Form will commence on the effective date set forth in the Order Form (the “Effective Date”) and will continue thereafter for the period as set out in the Order Form (“Initial Term”), unless terminated earlier by Supplier or Customer in accordance with the terms of the Agreement.
 If no effective date is specified in an Order Form, the effective date of such Order Form shall be the date of final signature.
 Unless otherwise specified in an Order Form, an Order Form will automatically renew at the then-current Usage Metrics for additional recurring periods equal to the lesser of (i) the length of the Initial Term, or (ii) one (1) year (each being a “Renewal Term” and, collectively, with the Initial Term, the “Term”), unless either Party provides the other Party with ninety (90) days written notice prior to the conclusion of an Initial Term or any Renewal Term, as applicable, that is one (1) year or greater, or with thirty (30) days written notice prior to the conclusion of an Initial Term or any Renewal Term, as applicable, that is less than one (1) year.
 All terms and conditions hereof shall remain in effect during any Renewal Term, except as otherwise stated in the Agreement or expressly agreed to by the Parties in writing.
 The term of these GTCs and the Agreement shall align with the Term of the Order Form which incorporates these GTCs.
 If an Order Form is never executed, the Initial Term of these GTCs will be twelve (12) months.

 |Customer Country of Incorporation:||Governing Law:||Courts Having Jurisdiction:|